 You can upload files through the LoadForge interface:

-4. The file will be available in the files/ directory on all load generators
+files/ directory on all load generators

 Name the file correctly to get better editing capabilities.
 For example, .csv files load a CSV editor.